AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

 You can use both AEM content management and WYSIWYG authoring using the Universal Editor and document-based authoring.

-Cloud Manager in AEM as a Cloud Service allows you to enable Edge Delivery Service for your project.
+Cloud Manager in AEM as a Cloud Service lets you enable Edge Delivery Service for your project.

 >[!TIP]
 >
->For details about Edge Delivery Services and how it can be used with AEM, please see the document [Edge Delivery Services Overview.](/help/edge/overview.md)
+>For details about Edge Delivery Services and how it can be used with AEM, please see the document [Edge Delivery Services Overview](/help/edge/overview.md).

 ## Edge Delivery Services in Cloud Manager {#edge-in-cloud-manager}